FrontendMasters/front-end-handbook/myIntro.md

 This is a guide that anyone could use to learn about the practice of front-end development.
 It broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used when practicing it.

 It is specifically written with the intention of being a professional resource for potential and currently practicing front-end developers to equip themselves with learning materials and development tools.
-Secondarily, it can be used by managers, CTO's, instructors, and head hunters to gain insights into the practice of front-end development.
+Secondarily, it can be used by managers, CTOs, instructors, and head hunters to gain insights into the practice of front-end development.

 The content of the handbook favors web technologies (HTML, CSS, DOM, and JavaScript) and those solutions that are directly built on top of these open technologies.
 The materials referenced and discussed in the book are either best in class or the current offering to a problem.